MY REVIEW OF THE DIGITAL EFFECTS BETAS

 SL-HF860D and SL-HF870D

-The keypad on the right is for these two units.
-It has more buttons with more viewing options.
-Starting from the top left to right is the indicator LED.
-It's there to let know when you're in digital mode.
+The keypad on the right is for the two premium units (860D and 870D).
+They have more buttons with more picture viewing options.
+Starting from the top, left to right is the DIGITAL PICTURE indicator LED.
+It's there to let you know when you're in digital mode.
 Below it is the P in P (picture in picture) button.
 Pressing this inserts a small picture in the playback coming from a TV channel or the LINE IN.
 Location can be selected in one of the four corners of the screen using the +/− buttons.
 The picture can be switched between sources by pressing the P in P button.
-Sound is heard its source depends on which is the primary picture.
-This feature does not work in the slow motion or freeze picture modes.
-The button top right is ZOOM and it opens up some interesting possibilities.
-Press it and the center portion of the screen enlarges to consume the entire screen.
+Sound is heard and its source depends on which is the primary (selected) picture.
+This feature is not available in the slow motion or freeze picture modes.
+The button in the top right is ZOOM, and it opens up some interesting possibilities.
+Press it, and the center portion of the screen enlarges to consume the entire screen.
 But you aren't limited to the center.
 Pressing +/− changes the location of the picture to be enlarged.
-Each time you press + or − it rotates clockwise or counterclockwise.
-The four corners and the center are available.
-You can use this with ZOOM with STOP MOTION, FLASH MOTION or RECALL.
+Each time you press + or − its location changes clockwise or counterclockwise.
+The four corners and the center area are available.
+You can use this with ZOOM with STOP MOTION, FLASH MOTION, or RECALL.
 It can also be used with MULTI STROBE (to be explained later).
 A zoomed video can take on the appearance of a mosaic.
-Moving down the keypad we see four buttons in a cluster and we already know about three of them.
+Moving down the keypad we see four buttons in a cluster, and we already know about three of these.
 The new one is the MOSIAC ART button.
-It behaves like the PICTURE ART button but the effect is different.
+It behaves like the PICTURE ART but the effect is different.
 It breaks the picture up into blocks of varying sizes using the +/− buttons.
 Three block sizes can be selected.
-An example of a mosaic inspired video is below.
+An example of a mosaic-inspired picture is shown below.
+Audio will be heard during these effects.

-The MULTI STROBE array of buttons on the right are joined by a dotted line to indicate that they can be used together.
-Here 9 or 16 frames of a picture can be strobed across the screen starting from left to right going down the screen.
-Speed of the placement is controlled by the +/− buttons.
+The MULTI STROBE array of buttons on the right are linked together by a dotted line to indicate that they can be used together.
+Here 9 or 16 frames of a picture can be strobed across the screen, starting from left to right, going down and across the screen.
+The speed of the placement is controlled by the +/− buttons.
 Six intervals can be chosen ranging from 1/8 to 4 seconds.
 The selected interval time is stored in memory.
 Sound can be heard during the strobe.
 You can also control each frame manually using the MANUAL button.
 The last row of buttons you already know about.
 DIGITAL OFF returns you back to playback or INPUT mode.

 Bonus material: Click here to go to the brochure for these fine digital VCRs.